-- Vote AGAINST management proposals to require a supermajority shareholder vote to approve charter and bylaw amendments. - Vote AGAINST management proposals seeking to lower supermajority shareholder vote requirements when they accompany management sponsored proposals to also change certain charter or bylaw amendments. - Vote FOR management or shareholder proposals to reduce supermajority vote requirements for charter and bylaw amendments.
-However, for companies with shareholders who have significant ownership levels, vote CASE-BY-CASE, taking into account 1) ownership structure, 2) quorum requirements, and 3) supermajority vote requirements.
+- Vote against management proposals to require a supermajority shareholder vote to approve charter and bylaw amendments. - > Vote against management proposals seeking to lower supermajority shareholder vote requirements when they accompany management sponsored proposals to also change certain charter or bylaw amendments. - Vote for management or shareholder proposals to reduce supermajority vote requirements for charter and bylaw amendments.
+However, for companies with shareholders who have significant ownership levels, vote on a case-by-case basis, taking into account 1) ownership structure, 2) quorum requirements, and 3) supermajority vote requirements.